matstawski/airhelp-task/Readme.md

 4. Soak test - average number of vus (500) for 24h.
 5. Spike test - starting with 500 vus, rapidly raising to 1200 and rapidly lowering to 50.
 Repeated three times.

-For security reasons the test in present configuration takes around 15 minutes to complete.
-To test the release candidate version I would recommend running the test for around a hour.

 ## Getting Started

 Open the Terminal and use the following command in a directory You want to download the repository.